puppetlabs-toy-chest/puppetlabs-aws/examples/elastic-ip-addresses/README.md

 ## What

-For this example we'll create two instances, and attach an Elastic IP to one of them.
+For this example, we'll create two instances, and attach an Elastic IP to one of them.
 We'll then switch that IP address to the second instance.

 ## How

-First you'll need to allocate at Elastic IP to your account.
+First, you'll need to allocate an Elastic IP to your account.
 The Amazon documentation [explains how to do this](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating).
 The easiest ways of doing that are from the AWS console, or from the